Y6, non-fullerene acceptor molecule for OPVs

-Y6 (BTP-4F) is a highly conjugated organic semiconductor.
-It is composed of a fused thienothienopyrrolo-thienothienoindole (TTP-TTI) core base and 2-(5,6-difluoro-3-oxo-2,3-dihydro-1H-inden-1-ylidene)malononitrile (2FIC) end units.
-These 2FIC end units are believed to promote intermolecular interactions and enhance optical absorption.
+Y6, or BTP-4F, is a highly conjugated electron deficient organic semiconductor with an A-DAD-A structure.
+Y6 is composed of a fused thienothienopyrrolo-thienothienoindole (TTP-TTI) core base and 2-(5,6-difluoro-3-oxo-2,3-dihydro-1H-inden-1-ylidene)malononitrile (2FIC) end units.
+These 2FIC end units are believed to promote intermolecular interactions and enhance optical absorption; the absorption of Y6 has a maximum at around 810 nm and extends to 1100 nm, meaning that Y6 and its polymer blends have the potential to absorb light across the entire visible and near infra-red spectrum.

 Device structure: ITO/PEDOT:PSS/PM6:Y6/PDINO/Al.